Traumi/LQACG/readme.md

 - Simply run it on an Apache Server

 ## API
-- Will be implemented yet, you'll have to submit for an access to it, then you'll have a development key
+- Not implemented yet, you'll have to submit for an access to it, then you'll have a development key

 ## Versions releases
 | Version |   Date   |                       Content                         |